LF-Engineering/dev-analytics-json2hat/README.md

 - Pass `ONLY_GGH_NAME=1` if you want to match name only for git and GitHub source.
 - Clear `NO_PROFILE_UPDATE` env if you want import to be able to update country and other profile data.
 - Pass `REPLACE=1` env if you want to replace any existing affiliations found (will only touch affiliations with `project_slug` like `cncf/*`).
+- Pass `DRY_RUN=1` to avoid and DB writing.
+- Pass `SKIP_BOTS=1` to avoid auto marking bots.
+- Pass `ONLY_GGH_USERNAME=1` to match usernames only for git or GitHub usernames.
+- Pass `ONLY_GGH_NAME=1` to match names only for git or GitHub names.
+- Use `NAME_MATCH=n` to specify how to match using name: 0 - do not match using name, 1 - match only when single hit, 2 - match on multiple hits, default is 1.

 # Company names mapping